-Lewis and Clark buffs will also want to stop south of Sioux City at the Sergeant Floyd Monument Historical Marker, where a 100-foot stone obelisk marks the place where expedition member Sgt.
+Lewis and Clark buffs will also want to stop south of Sioux City at the Sergeant Floyd Monument, where a 100-ft (30-m) stone obelisk marks the place where expedition member Sgt.
 Charles Floyd—the Corps of Discovery’s only fatality—died of appendicitis in August 1804, two months after setting off from St. Louis.
 Besides the historical homage, the site offers a great panorama of the Missouri River.
-Fact collectors might want to know that this little-known marker was the first official National Historic Landmark in the United States.
+Fact collectors might want to know that this little-known marker was among the first official National Historic Landmarks in the United States (92 other markers were declared at the same time).
 The nearby Interpretive Center (daily, free), built in 2002 to honor the 200th anniversary of Lewis and Clark, offers an excellent introduction to the fascinating story of the expedition.

 Where to Eat and Stay in Sioux City

 Part of the general renaissance of midsize American downtowns, the newly renovated two-block section of Sioux City known as Fourth Street Historic District, just east of the railroad yards around the intersection of 4th and Court Streets, boasts a large selection of restaurants, brewpubs, live-music clubs, and specialty shops in a restored commercial district built between 1889 and 1915, many in the Richardson Romanesque style.